FedoraQt/MediaWriter/WINDOWS.md

 ### Crosscompilation

 There is also the [build.sh](/dist/win/build.sh) script included that I use for building a the installer for distribution on this site.
-It should do everything automatically if you're in Fedora.
+It should do everything automatically if you're in AOSC.
 There are instructions on how to use it inside at the top of the file